 Secondly, specific steps must be taken to restore the local church’s sense of participation and importance in missions.
 Determining how that will be done is responsibility of the “missions committee” or “Acts 1:8 team”.
 Here are some role recommendations that will guide this group in leading the church to once again, becoming a missions focused, engaged participant in reaching their community and the world for Christ:

-The first and most basic task of the missions team should be raising awareness and educating the church family about missions.
+Raise awareness and educate The first and most basic task of the missions team should be raising awareness and educating the church family about missions.
 This includes arranging opportunities for members to learn more about the missionaries, the spiritual and physical needs of people living within a region, and how the missionaries are seeking to address those needs.
 It might be slides or videos in worship or an article in the newsletter, highlighting a missionary the church is partnering with.
 Consider a digest of missions efforts or missionaries supported by the church with data, pictures and testimonies, outlining ways members can be engaged.

 speak or have them Skyped in during a worship service.
 While some churches feel that an annual

-The missions team must lead the way by getting church members involved in missions in practical ways.
+Lead out in prayer The missions team must lead the way by getting church members involved in missions in practical ways.
 First, encourage them to pray for missionaries every day.

 them how to use the monthly prayer guides published by the NAMB or IMB.
 Praying

 to give and go if we aren’t willing to set aside time to pray.

-Every church receives many requests from people or organizations asking for money.
+Develop strategy Every church receives many requests from people or organizations asking for money.
 They are many worthy causes, but no one church can help everyone.

-Develop a strategy for how you will allocate funds and support various missionaries or
+a strategy for how you will allocate funds and support various missionaries or

 The missions team must decide one basic question: How does God want our church to be involved in missions?
 Consider developing a strategy that simultaneously involves the church in their local community, state, nation and world.
 This may sound overwhelming, but it is possible for even the smallest of churches to adopt this kind of Acts 1:8 strategy.

-One way or another, if God’s missionary mandate is to be fulfilled, missionaries must be supported by local churches.
+Encourage missions giving One way or another, if God’s missionary mandate is to be fulfilled, missionaries must be supported by local churches.
 The missions team’s role is crucial, whether the church determines an annual missions dollar amount that is divided between missionaries and projects, raises a challenge goal amount for each of the missions offerings, or takes on the personal support of a number of missionaries.

 The missions team must also shield the budget from “pet” causes, which often come from influencers within the church.
 Tough, sometimes unpopular decisions must be made.
 This is easier to do when the church has agreed on both its missions strategy and its budget in advance.